-I am the Chief Learning Officer at Khan Academy where I set the teaching and learning strategy for the company and ensure a consistent research-based pedgogical approach across content and products.
+I am the Chief Learning Officer at Khan Academy where I set the teaching and learning strategy for the company and ensure a consistent research-based pedgogical approach across our offerings.
+I lead the content, product management, and customer support teams.

 Throughout my career I have focused on the design of interactive digital technologies for learning and assessment.
 I have led teams focused on embedding learning science into curricula and learning tools.
 In addition, I have researched and published extensively on the use of data from learner activity in games and simulations to understand what learners know and can do.

 You can find me on: